 Mid-Hudson Reading Council, Mount Saint Mary College, Division of Education: and Vassar College, Department.of Education presents Donna Scanlon, Ph.
 D., Professor Emeritus of Education, The University of Albany on Thursday, May 6 online from 4:15 to 5:45pm.
 CTLE credit will be awarded after the workshop.

-To register for this workshop email MHreadingcouncil@gmail.com.
-A link for the presentation will be sent to you on March 24, 2021 after you contact us.
-Members of MHRC may attend for free.
+After registering with your school district, please email your intention to attend to: MHreadingcouncil@gmail.com.
+A link for the presentation will be sent to you on May 5, 2021 after you contact us.
+Members of MHRC or NYSRA may attend for free.
 Guests may attend for $15.00.
 Please send membership or guest checks to: Traci Cillis, 255 S. Smith Road, Lagrangeville, NY 12540.

 The proponents of the SOR argue that:

 -Learners should not be taught/encouraged to use contextual information in attempting to solve unfamiliar words encountered while reading.

 -Learners should rely exclusively on the alphabetic code in efforts to solve unfamiliar words encountered in text.

 In this session we will discuss the theory and scientific evidence that refute these claims as well as the evidence that supports the SOP proponents' call for ensuring that literacy learners have the phonologically-based decoding skills needed for effective word solving in context.

 In advance of the session, we encourage participants to submit questions that they would like to have addressed during the session-although we cannot promise to address or have answers to all questions that may be submitted.
 Please send questions to MHreadingcouncil@gmail.com.